Games-by-Mason/gpu/README.md

 GPU is alpha software.
 Using it means participating in its development.

+It has enough functionality to provide a lot of value, but simultaneously, **it is very early.** It may be missing basic features I happen to not need yet, and the existing API may evolve significantly over time.

 Once I've shipped a commercial game using GPU, I'll start to stabilize the API and remove this disclaimer.

 ## Goals